HVAC Training Schools and Certifications in Arkansas

 Accredited HVAC Schools in Arkansas

 For aspiring HVAC professionals in Arkansas, there are a couple of accredited training schools available.
 The two main accreditation agencies nationally are HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-This program-approval process is important to establish a baseline standard of preparation and training for the HVAC career.
+This program-approval process is important in order to establish a baseline standard of preparation and training for HVAC career.
 To learn about how programs are evaluated, please visit either of the above websites or the HVAC programs page.

 Arkansas State University